Artiume/Crypto/README.md

 ### Hardware

+Proof-of-Work Mining requires you to use either your computer's processor (CPU), graphics card (GPU), or an [ASIC](https://www.sigenics.com/blog/what-is-an-asic).
+We will be focusing on GPU mining since it is the most flexible in terms of price, setup and knowledge.

+Setting up a miner is similar to any other computer, it needs a power supply, motherboard and frame.
+There are [solutions] (http://alto-crypto.com/product/custom-7-gpu-daughterboard-custom-psu-combo/) that allow you to buy ready to use rigs that just need GPU's to be installed.
+For large scale operations, these might need the best way to go since they save a lot of time.
+Building a rig from stratch can take days.

 [RTX 3070 Settings](https://miningchamber.com/gpu-mining/rtx-3070-mining-settings/)

 #### ASICs

-ASICs are highly specialized, but very expensive equipment.
+ASICs are highly specialized, and very expensive equipment.
 Fake sites are found online all the time so it's hard to find a dealer who isn't a scammer.

 [This one](https://bitmainasic.com/product/antminer-e9/) is a scam while [this one](https://shop.bitmain.com/product/detail?pid=00020210906093828676yFf2Be5J0682) should be safe.

 [Website Scammer Checker](https://www.scamvoid.net/check/bitmain.com/)

-Because of their high cost and possible chance of scams, I
+Because of their high cost and possible chance of scams, I'm hesitant to delve into them though they would be higher profits and installation time is zero.
+More downsides to using ASICs are that they cannot be upgraded.
+Once they become dated, their value drops dramatically and can be hard to resell since their functionality is obsolete whereas GPUs are a lot more flexible and are better at retaining their value and are easier to resell.

 Pools